What Is a (Cleaned Up) Case Citation?

 But, as Metzler says, “These benefits are in tension, however, with the need for readability.”

 We think you’ll like the result on our family law sites: www.graham.law, www.colorado-family-law.com, and www.military-divorce-guide.com.
-The Graham.Law team helps bring case citations and legal quotes to the masses, or at least the 20th century.
+The Graham.Law team, applying the “cleaned up” principles, helps bring case citations and legal quotes to the masses, or at least the 20th century.